idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

   - `stages (id, stage_name, process_id)`

 The relationships:
-- **One-to-many**: A company can have multiple teams, and a team can have multiple workers.
+- **One-to-many**: A company can have multiple teams, and a department can have multiple workers.
-- **Many-to-many**: A process can be assigned to multiple teams, and a team can have multiple processes assigned at different times.
+- **Many-to-many**: A process can be assigned to multiple teams, and a department can have multiple processes assigned at different times.

 ---